Dogs offer healing. During Nurse’s Week, Maggie is doing just that.

 Maggie is the chief compassion officer for Philadelphia’s Jefferson College of Nursing.
 On the job she comforts nursing students, physicians, staff members, patients, even a recent hospital facilities crew that found respite in stroking her belly during a trying day.
 This week, she’ll visit eight hospitals as part of National Nurses Week.

 “Maggie is the epitome of compassion,” says Marie Ann Marino, dean of the nursing program and Maggie’s owner.
 “I just can’t even put into words how incredible she is.”

-Maggie’s story begins at Leashes of Valor, where we’re working to provide post-9/11 Veterans with service dogs that help mitigate the symptoms caused by Post-Traumatic Stress Disorder, Traumatic Brain Injury and Military Sexual Trauma on our 20-acre farm in Virginia.
-Training a service dog costs about $25,000, but the Veterans pay nothing.
-Maggie was among the first litter of puppies we received from Hero Labradors, a Texas nonprofit that gives dogs to service training programs for Veterans, their families and first responders.
+Maggie’s story begins at Leashes of Valor, where we’re working to provide post-9/11 veterans with service dogs that help mitigate the symptoms caused by Post-Traumatic Stress Disorder, Traumatic Brain Injury and Military Sexual Trauma.
+Training a service dog costs about $25,000, but the veterans pay nothing.

 During that same time period, our team presented at a PTSD panel at Thomas Jefferson University, where we talked with Marino about the effects mounting COVID-19 cases were taking on students and staff there.

 Every day more people were dying, often abruptly, without the means to say goodbye to family members.
 Marino, a former Navy Nurse Corps reservist, feared compassion fatigue, significant emotional and physical pain associated with constant caregiving.
 The nursing students were entering the profession during the biggest health crisis of a lifetime.